-The carriage automatically moves left to the ink replacement position.
+The carriage automatically moves to the ink replacement position.

-- (5) Unplug the power cord from the wall socket. - (6) Pull the scanner open lever towards you and open the scanner unit.

-(7) Push the colored ink cartridge covers and remove all ink cartridges.
+- (5) Unplug the power cord from the wall socket. - (6) Open the control panel ASSY and top cover. - (7) Push the colored ink cartridge covers and remove all ink cartridges.
 (Or, remove the shipping cover.)

-- (8) Pull the head clamp springs in the direction of arrows 1 shown below to release the print head unit. - (9) Lift the print head unit up and out of the carriage (arrow 2).
+(8) Pull the head clamp springs in the direction of arrows 1 shown below to release the print head unit.

+(9) Lift the print head unit up and out of the carriage (arrow 2).